focallocal/legacyrepo-fl-menu/README.md

 This is a solution for a global menu that should be included over all the focallocal websites.
 It provides easy navigation within the focallocal network.
-It can be included with a single <script> tag.
+It can be included with a single script-tag.

 # how to use